 This combination of being cavity-friendly and relatively useless doesn’t put cough syrup in a good light.
-So if this isn’t the way to go, what then can you do when you find yourself in a bout of chest-wracking hacks?
+So, if this isn’t the way to go, what, then, can you do when you find yourself in a bout of chest-wracking hacks?
 Well, a lot of other things.
 For one, taking in a lot of fluids could help loosen that mucus.
 Warm ones, in particular, are a great source of relief.
 For another, you can also use a humidifier or some nasal saline.
 Both methods prevent those passageways from drying out, which doesn’t just stop you from coughing more.
-It also gives an added dental benefit—it prevents a dry mouth and the slew of problems that come with it.
+It also gives an added dental benefit—it contains a dry mouth and the slew of problems that come with it.

 So, What Should You Do if You Need to Take Cough Syrup?